Data literate

 In the next section you will see how you can develop this skill.

-- The Data Literacy Project: Free online courses designed to take you from novice to data fluent, you will learn to confidently interpret and work with data both in your everyday and working life.
+- The Data Literacy Project: Take free online courses to become data fluent, mastering data interpretation and usage in everyday and professional life.

-- Online Privacy and Data Protection eLearning: Learn about the risks involved in operating in a virtual world, tips for managing the risks and General Data Protection Regulations (GDPR).
+- Online Privacy and Data Protection eLearning: Understand the risks associated with the virtual world, gain tips for managing those risks, and learn about General Data Protection Regulations (GDPR).

-- LinkedIn Learning: Here you will find a whole host of technology related courses, this is a fantastic opportunity for you to develop skills such as Data Analysis, Business Intelligence, understand Big Data and more!
-You can access these for free using your university email account.
+- LinkedIn Learning: Access a wide range of technology courses, including Data Analysis, Business Intelligence, and Big Data, for free using your university email account.

-- Jobs and Work Experience: Gaining real work experience will enable you to practice your data analysis skills in a workplace.
-This could be through an internship, placement, part time job or volunteering.
+- Jobs and Work Experience: Gain real-world experience to practice data analysis skills through internships, placements, part-time jobs, or volunteering.

-- Join a club or society with the Student Union: You could practice your data skills by analysing society recruitment and engagement trends.
+- Join a club or society with the Students' Union: Analyse recruitment and engagement trends within societies to sharpen your data skills.

 Demonstrate your employability skills